ucsb-igert/nsc/doc/report.md

 # Experiments and Results

-We performed three experiments using the Slice Tree and Spectral Graph Fourier algorithms.
+We performed three experiments using Greedy Slice Tree and Spectral Graph Fourier algorithms.
 Note that, due to time constraints, the Spectral Graph Wavelets method is not included in these experiments.
 The purpose of these experiments is to assess the effectiveness of each algorithm in terms of scalability, accuracy, and sensitivity to the network.

 ## Scalability